 The Uncomfortable Playing Style of Most Mobile QBs

 If you are an old-school head coach or a fan with old-school principles, you may be used to having a quarterback who plays within structure and doesn’t do more than that.
-In fact, the “game manager” may be you’re preferred quarterback- they will theoretically be more likely to limit negative plays.
+In fact, the “game manager” may be your preferred quarterback- they will theoretically be more likely to limit negative plays.

 If that is the case, then the new-age of mobile quarterbacks may be uncomfortable at time.
 For starters, mobile quarterbacks tend to hold onto the ball longer: